abdulsalamka2020-cloud/FORGGITH-S-PHARMACEUTICAL-ANALYSIS/README.md

 Based on the patterns surfaced across all four pages, the following actions are recommended:

 1. **Reduce dependency risk on Team Delta.** Team Delta drives a disproportionate share of the company's 131.7% target over-achievement (41% vs. ~30% for the other three teams).
-Management should study Delta's approach — territory allocation, distributor relationships, product mix — and pilot replicating it with Alfa, Bravo, and Charlie to spread performance more evenly and de-risk future target-setting.
+Management should study Delta's approach — territory allocation, distributor relationships, product mix, and pilot replicating it with Alfa, Bravo, and Charlie to spread performance more evenly and de-risk future target-setting.

 2. **Investigate the cause of monthly sales volatility.** The Yearly Sales Trend shows sharp spikes and dips rather than a smooth growth curve.
 This should be cross-checked against distributor ordering cycles, promotional calendars, and stock-outs to determine whether the volatility is demand-driven or a symptom of inconsistent distributor ordering behavior that could be smoothed with better forecasting.

 3. **Formalize and protect top distributor relationships, while reducing reliance on them.** Gerlach LLC and the other top-5 distributors account for the bulk of sales volume.
 These relationships should be safeguarded with clear service agreements, while a parallel effort develops mid-tier distributors to reduce concentration risk if a top distributor's volume drops.

 4. **Develop the long tail of the 549-city footprint.** Revenue is heavily concentrated in the top 10 cities (led by Butzbach), which follow a steep Pareto drop-off.
-Since smaller cities show more consistent target achievement, there is an opportunity to grow absolute revenue in these markets — they are performing well relative to target but from a smaller base, suggesting room to scale rather than just retain.
+Since smaller cities show more consistent target achievement, there is an opportunity to grow absolute revenue in these markets, they are performing well relative to target but from a smaller base, suggesting room to scale rather than just retain.

 5. **Reassess Antibiotics' leading position for portfolio risk.** Antibiotics is the top product class by revenue; while positive for current performance, over-reliance on a single class exposes the business to regulatory, pricing, or competitive shocks specific to that category.
 A periodic review of product class mix alongside Antiseptics, Mood Stabilizers, and other classes is recommended to guide future investment and marketing spend.